MichaelTrestman/kubes4noobs/tut.md

+This tutorial offers a conceptual overview of Kubernetes, will guide the user through a hands-on, beginner-level exercise in creating a compute cluster and deploying a simple web application.

+### Pre-requisites:

+- The tutorial will assume the user has a mac computer
+- Access to the internet
+- A credit card in order to set up a free trial with Google cloud (the credit card is used to establish identity but will not be charged)

-## Learning Objectives:
+### Learning Objectives:

 - understand what kubernetes is for.
 - set up the tools for using kubernetes, on your machine and in Google cloud.
-- create your first kubernetes cluster and deploy a sample app.
+- create your first kubernetes cluster
+- deploy a sample app and load balancer
+- route traffic through the load balancer to the application using a Kubernetes service.

+### Outline:

+1. What is Kubernetes?
+A conceptual introduction

+2. Getting a Handle on Kubernetes: setting up our tools

+   1. Set up your Google cloud
+   2. Set up kubectl

+3. Cloud Operations with Kubernetes

+   1. Create a cluster in the cloud

+   2. Deploy a sample app

+   3. Route traffic to the application

 ## What is Kubernetes?
+A conceptual introduction